mathis-k/bank-api/readme.md

 # Bank API

-A simple JSON API server for a banking system built with Go (Golang), Gorilla/mux, MongoDB, and JWT for authorization and authentication.
+A simple JSON API server for a banking system built with Go (Golang), Gorilla/mux (no Gin), MongoDB, and JWT for authorization and authentication.

 ## Features